 Q: What if I want to take courses that are only offered on the Atlanta campus?

-A: You may only take the courses that are listed on the Georgia Tech-Lorraine course schedules.
+A: This is not possible.
+You may only take the courses that are listed on the Georgia Tech-Lorraine course schedules.
 We are a small campus and do not offer the breadth of courses found at the Atlanta campus.
 Should you need to take specialized courses that are only offered on the Atlanta campus, please consider studying on the Atlanta campus in your third semester.

 Q: Are all of the courses taught "live" on the Lorraine campus?